Many people take a digestive enzyme supplement to help them break down and digest their food better.

 The decision process is also a bit different if you are looking primarily to boost your nutrient absorption or to improve your digestive health overall.

+Certain nutrients cause more digestive problems than others.
 Usually, people have digestive problems when they eat meals (especially large ones) that contain high concentrations of a few nutrients that cause trouble.

 A good digestive enzyme supplement can help you digest fat, fiber, and dairy, which could be causing your digestive problems.